-One of the very unique feature of the talent visa program in Canada is a legal permission to get visas up to 5 founders of the startup company.
+One of the very unique features of the talent visa program in Canada is legal permission to get visas up to 5 founders of the startup company.
 However, they must have not less than 10% of voting rights.

 Canadian Startup Visa Program Requirements

 Do you need to have own business: Yes.
 Moreover, at the time you receive your permanent residence this business must be incorporated in Canada.

 Language requirement: Yes (minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French)

 Required Document: A letter of support from a designated organisation

 Designated Organisations: 21 venture capital funds (agree to invest a minimum of $200,000 Canadian Dollars into your company), 8 angel investor groups (agree to invest a minimum of $75,000 Canadian Dollars), 25 business incubators (you have to be accepted to one of their programs).